Timewyrm: Exodus: Plot

 The TARDIS arrives in 1923, where the Doctor and Ace witness a failed demonstration by the young and disorganised Nazi Party on the War Office in Berlin.
 The police break up the demonstration, injuring a young Adolf Hitler.
 The Doctor rushes to Hitler's aid, resets his dislocated shoulder, and tells him that one day he will rule Germany.
 The Doctor asks that Hitler remember him when that day comes.
 As they are returning to the TARDIS, a shadowy figure in dark clothes approaches the Doctor, clearly recognising him, and attempts to kill him with some sort of laser gun.
 Thanks to a bit more nitro-nine-a, Ace helps the Doctor escape from his would-be assassin.

 Travelling forward to 1939, the Doctor and Ace witness another Nazi rally, this time in Nuremberg, which is far, far larger.
 Hitler is now ruling Germany, as the Doctor promised.
 As Ace listens to Hitler's speech, she realised that his words are having a hypnotic effect even on her.
-The Doctor suspects that his speech was being boosted somehow, using technology that shouldn't exist in 1939.
+The Doctor suspects that his speech was being boosted somehow, using technology that should not exist in 1939.
 The Doctor and Ace ingratiate themselves once again with Hitler, and are treated as honoured guests.
 Later that night, Hitler and the Doctor discuss the impending war, when Hitler suddenly bursts into an uncontrollable rage.
 He threatens not only to destroy his enemies throughout Europe, but also to destroy the entire planet, the galaxy, and the universe itself.
 Later, the Doctor tells Ace that he believes the Timewyrm is trapped within Hitler's mind, providing him with knowledge but unable to exercise any real control.

 The following day, the invasion of Poland begins.
 The Doctor is with Hitler and his inner circle, waiting to receive the United Kingdom's official response to the invasion.
 Hitler is confident that the British will stop short of declaring war, but the Doctor advises him otherwise.
 When the Doctor turns out to be correct, Hitler goes into another rage, from which the Doctor manages to calm him.
 Meanwhile, Ace receives a letter intended for the Doctor asking him to meet with a Dr. Kriegslieter of the Aryan Research Bureau.
 Thinking this meeting might reveal information useful to the Doctor, Ace goes in his place.